agondigital-in/kamateraho-com-php/README.md

 2. Copy `.env.example` to `.env` and configure your environment variables
 3. Test the database connection with `test_remote_db.php`
 4. If the connection succeeds but registration fails, run `apply_database_updates.php` to update the database schema
-5. Run `fix_permissions.php` to ensure upload directories have correct permissions
+5. Run `fix_permissions.php` or `fix_permissions.bat` (as Administrator) to ensure upload directories have correct permissions
 6. Access the application through your web browser

+## Fixing Upload Permission Issues

+If you encounter "Upload directory is not writable" errors:

+1. Run `fix_upload_permissions.php` through your web browser to diagnose the issue
+2. On Windows with XAMPP, run `fix_permissions.bat` as Administrator
+3. Ensure the Apache service has write permissions to the `uploads` and `uploads/credit_cards` directories

 ## Environment Configuration